uw-madison-microbiome-hub/CHTC_submit-files/README.md

 ## Submit files

 #### [Run Many ANI comparisons on CHTC](https://github.com/sstevens2/ani_compare_dag)
 This workflow runs many ANI comparisons, pairwise within sets of directories.
 It will run all pairwise comparisons for the fasta files that end in *.fna within each directory.
-You need to change the extensions to .fna if they are .fa or .fasta.
-These files should only be the nucleotide sequences for the coding regions.
-No tRNA or rRNA gene sequences should be included.
 Contact [Sarah Stevens](mailto:sarah.stevens@wisc.edu)

 #### [Pipeline for running checkm on UW-Madison's CHTC or an HTCondor system](https://github.com/sstevens2/checkm-chtc-pipeline)